melofton/reproducibility-demo/README.md

 5. Point your browser to `localhost:8787`.
 Log in with user = rstudio, passwoard = yourpassword.

-### Performing a code review

-1. On GitHub.com, create a fork of the following GitHub repo into your GitHub organization: <https://github.com/rqthomas/reproducibility-demo>

-2. Start a new project in the rocker container in #4.

-3. Try to reproduce the analysis in `manuscript-analysis.Rmd`

-4. If you find any issues that you can fix, fix them in the code.

-5. Set up your GitHub profile on the Rocker container following: <https://github.com/frec-3044/git-rmd-intro-template/blob/main/assignment/instructions.md>
+6. In prep for your code review, set up your GitHub profile on the container following: <https://github.com/frec-3044/git-rmd-intro-template/blob/main/assignment/instructions.md>

-6. Commit and Push the updates to your fork

-7. Go to your fork on GitHub.com and select "Contribute".
-Open a PR.
-In the discussion of the PR, describe the key fixes that you to addressed.

-# Exit 4: Reproductiblity using Docker + GitHub
+## Exit 4: Reproductiblity using Docker + GitHub

 In the above example, you start from the rstudio rocker and then install packages on top of it.
 To be more explicit about the users environment, you can provide your own docker container.
 You would do this if you have a particular Rocker version that you want to start with or you are worried about packages changing.